 For ankle pain, we typically use prolotherapy.
 This is an injection that encourages your body’s natural healing process in the injured area.
 We use this therapy because ankle injuries are typically caused by damage to the ATFL, a ligament that runs alongside your ankle.
 Prolotherapy helps your body to heal the ligament so you can start building on strength and mobility again.
 It also helps with similar issues in the knee.

-Another treatment we often use is PRP (platelet-rich plasma) injections.
+Another treatment we often use is non-surgical injections.
 These are beneficial for people with osteoarthritis and tendon damage around their ankles and knees.
 It works similarly to prolotherapy by stimulating the body’s healing process, but has the added benefit of using plasma to increase healing in those important tissues.

 As you undergo therapies or others, it’s important to continually work on improving your strength and mobility in all three joints in your legs: hip, knee, and ankle.
 You can use banded stretches or distraction stretches to help lengthen your muscles and increase your range of motion in the joints.

 Take the First Step to Getting Back on Your Feet